…he said to Simon, “Put out into the deep and let down your nets for a catch.”

 Fishing in Troubled Waters

 In Luke 5, Peter had just spent a fruitless night on the water, fishing.
-He did what he always did, and on this particular night, it resulted in a big fat zero.
-Surely it was not unheard of to catch nothing, but for all the toil, sweat, and burdens he carried, it was discouraging, nonetheless.
+He did what he always did, which resulted in a big fat zero on this particular night.
+Surely, it was not unheard of to catch nothing, but for all the toil, sweat, and burdens he carried, it was discouraging, nonetheless.
 With nothing to show for his hours of work, he might’ve questioned his line of work.
 Was this really what he wanted to do with the rest of his life?
 Then Jesus showed up, followed by a large and noisy crowd.

 As the crowd pressed in, Jesus got into Peter’s boat to distance himself from the crowd.
 Peter sat next to Jesus as he continued to teach from the boat.
 Once he had finished teaching and the crowd dispersed, he said to Peter, “Put out into the deep and let down your nets for a catch” (Luke 5:4, ESV).

 Jesus may have known how to teach to a large crowd, but fishing was Peter’s territory.
-Peter knew the best fishing was at night when the fish came up to the shallow waters.
-Now it was the heat of the day, and the fish had migrated into the deep waters below the reach of the nets.
+Peter knew the best fishing was when the fish came up to the shallow waters at night.
+Now, it was the heat of the day, and the fish had migrated into the deep waters below the reach of the nets.
 Despite his doubts, Peter obeyed.
 You can hear the tone of reluctance in his response.
 “Master, we toiled all night and took nothing!
 But at your word I will let down the nets” (Luke 5:5, ESV).

 Casting Out in Faith

-The nets splashed down into the water, and moments later they pulled tight, and the boat started to tip.
+The nets splashed into the water, and moments later, they pulled tight, and the boat started to tip.
 It was the lottery jackpot of all lottery jackpots!
 It was the biggest catch he’d ever dreamed of.
-It was simple really for the Creator of all things.
+It was simple, really, for the Creator of all things.
 He merely rearranged all the fish in the lake and directed them into Peter’s nets.

 Maybe as little boys, Peter and Andrew would dream about what it would be like to catch all the fish in the whole lake.
 What would they do with the money?
 How would that change their lives?
 But in this moment of miraculous provision, the financial windfall was irrelevant to Peter.